A Practical Guide to Reviewing Your Health & Safety Policy

 How Often Should You Review It?

 A general rule of thumb is to review your policy at least once a year or whenever there’s a big change in your workplace (like new equipment, staff, or working practices).
-Major incidents or near-misses should also trigger a review—because that’s a sign something isn’t working as it should.
+Major incidents or near-misses should also trigger a review because they’re a sign something isn’t working as it should.

 Key Areas to Check